huertatipografica/greekguide/README.md

 #Dictionary

 The dictionary contains 16,000 comma separated greek words.
-They are stored in [deva-dictionary.txt](https://github.com/andrestelex/greekguide/blob/master/deva-dictionary.txt)
-The words are taken from this source: http://sanskritdocuments.org/hindi/dict/eng-hin_unic.html
+They are stored in greek-dictionary.txt The words are taken and trimmed from this source: https://github.com/titoBouzout/Dictionaries

 Developed by [Andrés Torresi](mailto:andres@huertatipografica.com) and [Juan Pablo del Peral](mailto:juan@huertatipografica.com) for [Huerta Tipográfica](http://www.huertatipografica.com).